swethaiyerPM/microsoft-graph-docs/api-reference/beta/api/transcript-put-content.md

 If successful, this method returns a `201 Created` response code.
 If WebVTT contains formatting errors, `400 Bad Request` response code is returned with an error message.

-This method will return `405 Method Not Allowed`, if uploading a transcript content for a machine-generated transcript that is still being generated.

 ## Examples

 ### Request